TtedyT/Naviable/README.md

 # Naviable
-Application that helps navigation for disabled people
+Application that helps navigation for the disabled